Technologicat/mcpyrate/README.md

 ### Differences to MacroPy

-In `mcpyrate`, the exception is reported immediately, at macro expansion time.
+In `mcpyrate`, any exception that occurs while expanding a macro is reported immediately, at macro expansion time.

 In `mcpyrate`, **any type of** exception raised at macro-expansion time will be reported and chained into a macro-expansion error.